-It was suggested by Member Nelson and Vice-Chair Hill that the City should just go ahead and raise fees to recover 100% of costs or raise fees by 25% to increase revenue and didn't understand the reasoning behind having a consultant and a fee study.
+Vice-Chair Hill stated that he had heard the suggestion of raising all the fees by 25% and said that the City could make more money if it were done quick instead of by a boiler plate analysis.

 Assistant City Manager Killebrew stated that he recommends that the committee wait to meet with Chad Wohlford and review his fee study presentation as there are many nuances with regards to fees.